Hot Pursuit (2015 film): Plot

-Daniella explains her bag of shoes are covered with $4 million in real diamonds, revealing Cortez's money laundering method.
+Daniella explains her bag of shoes is covered with $4 million in real diamonds, revealing Cortez's money laundering method.
 When Dixon and Hauser appear and shoot at them, Randy attacks Hauser, allowing the women to run.

-The women hitch a ride on a tour bus, until Dixon and Hauser catch up to them on the road.
-Taking the wheel, they shoot back at the crooked cops, and end up running the men off the road.
+The women hitch a ride on a tour bus until Dixon and Hauser catch up to them on the road.
+Taking the wheel, they shoot at the crooked cops, and they end up running the men off the road.
 After they succeed, Daniella knocks out Cooper in a single punch.

 Cooper wakes up and sees Daniela talking to the assassins who were also chasing them.
 We discover she is working with the assassins to murder Cortez as revenge for killing her brother.
 Additionally, she was not going to testify in Dallas, but instead hired the men to 'kidnap' her before she was escorted out of her house.
 She leaves Cooper, going with the men to take down Vincente Cortez.

 Soon after, Cooper is cleared of any wrongdoing after explaining what happened.
 Captain Emmett advises her to let the FBI take care of Cortez, but she ignores him.

-Sneaking into Cortez's daughter's Quinceañera as a man to get close to Daniella, she tries to get her to wear a wire to get Cortez' confession to her brother's murder.
+Sneaking into Cortez's daughter's quinceañera as a man to get close to Daniella, Cooper tries to get Daniella to wear a wire to get Cortez's confession to her brother's murder.
 A woman walking into the bathroom mistakes Cooper for a pervert and throws her out.
-Getting back into the party, running into Emmett, she learns he is working for Cortez.
+Getting back into the party and running into Emmett, she learns he is working for Cortez.
 He pulls a gun on her, but Cooper pours alcohol on him and tases him so he catches fire.

 Daniella corners Cortez and reveals her intentions to kill him.
-Cooper arrives and stops her, but when he draws a gun Cooper shoots him dead.
+Cooper arrives and stops her, but when he draws a gun, Cooper shoots him dead.

 Three months later, Daniella is released from prison, and Cooper picks her up and transports her out.
 She surprises Daniella with her old pairs of very valuable shoes.
-She also reveals that Randy is in the car with her, and Daniella likes Cooper's new "wild side", as they drive off together.
+She also reveals that Randy is in the car with her, and Daniella likes Cooper's new "wild side" as they drive off together.